biofuture/Ublastx_stageone/README.md

 ### Prepare database and usearch

-SARG Database and 32 bit usearch is avaliable in DB/ and bin/ directory, respectively. **Users donot need to download CARD and ARDB anymore to merge them!!**
+SARG Database and 32 bit usearch is avaliable in DB/ and bin/ directory, respectively. **Users donot need to download CARD and ARDB anymore!!**

 ### Stage one pipeline